 I love Optimizilla because it’s a free web-based application that allows you to drag and drop image files very easily and compress them in seconds.

-It will automatically compress the file for you — the image in the example below was compressed by 72%:
+It will automatically compress the file for you:

 - More compression = lower quality but lower file size.